-As you may be aware, Governor Lee has issued several Executive Orders over the course of the week to respond to the COVID-19 pandemic.
+Governor Lee has issued several updated Executive Orders in response to the COVID-19 pandemic.
 These orders will directly affect you, your employees, and/or your business practices for the foreseeable future.
 It is our intention to keep you updated with all administrative changes that occur during this time period so that you can plan accordingly.

 Attached is a summary of all Executive Orders related to COVID-19 and the applicable expiration date.
 Note that these orders are fluid and will continue to evolve as we learn more about the virus and its effect on our economy and healthcare system.
 We will continue to monitor any changes and provide prompt reports as needed.

 On Tuesday, April 28, Governor Lee's office issued Executive Order 30, which "supersedes and repeals" previous orders related to COVID-19 containment, allowing most businesses to reopen under new health restrictions.